 A group of projects structured around distinct step changes in capability and benefit

-A distinct change to the way an organisation conducts all or part of its business.
+A distinct change to the way an organization conducts all or part of its business.

-A management technique to define the perceived and actual value to the organisation, and then assessing progress and achievements based on this value.
+A management technique to define the perceived and actual value to the organization, and then assessing progress and achievements based on this value.

 An outward-facing description of the new capabilities resulting from programme delivery.